ea-foundation/raise/README.md

 }
 ```

+If the key for the language of the website is missing, the first language is used as a fallback (`en` in this case).

 Use [Poedit](https://poedit.net/) or a similar tool to translate or modify the `.pot` and `.po` files that come with this plugin.

 ## Logging